Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Michael Porter Jr. included, take on the Phoenix Suns at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+The Denver Nuggets, Michael Porter Jr. included, will play at 10:00 PM on Friday against the Phoenix Suns in the 2023 NBA Playoffs.

-In this article we will break down Porter's prop bets, using stats to help you make good selections.

 Michael Porter Jr. Prop Bets vs. the Suns